dkorytov/lightcone_resample/README.md

 * Not each galaxy exists the following time step, such as galaxy_2.
 This galaxy is simply excluded from the match up pipeline.
 * A galaxy may fail Galmatcher's color cuts for either step_i or step_i+1 but not both.
 To make sure a galaxy isn't interpolated into cut region, that galaxy is excluded from the matchup.

-Matchup Pipeline, lc_resample.py
+Matchup Pipeline, `lc_resample.py`
 --------------
  This is main body of the pipeline that does the matchup and generates the cosmoDC2 catalog.
 Like the other scripts, it takes in a single argument which is a paramter file.
 The .param file describes run time options and all input/output file locations.
-A full description of the param file can be found in [PARAM_DESCRIPTION.md](PARAM_DESCRIPTION.md).
+A full description of the param file can be found in [PARAM_DESCRIPTIONS.md](PARAM_DESCRIPTIONS.md).
 The pipeline takes in lighcone baseDC2, the Galaticus library, lightcone shears, precomputed masks and interpolation indexes.
 The lightcone shears need to have exactly the same file structure and galaxy order as baseDC2.
 The pipeline produces intermediate files for each time step interval and the final catalog.
 The intermediate files can be deleted afterwards or kept to skip a part of the pipeline during a rerun.
 A full description of what goes on inside the matchup pipe is below.

-Internal Overview of lc_resample.py
+Internal Overview of the Matchup Pipeline, `lc_resample.py`
 =================

 There are bunch of internal processes